During the last ten seconds of a soccer game her sophomore year, Erin slipped and fell.

 Get Healthy Tips Sent to Your Phone!

-Rehabilitation after ACL reconstruction surgery cannot be rushed, and as eager as Erin was to get back to playing soccer, she listened and followed the individualized recovery program that was created by Dr. Vyas and her physical therapist, Ashley Johnson PT, DPT, CKTP at CRS Eastgate.
+Rehabilitation after ACL reconstruction surgery post-injury cannot be rushed, and as eager as Erin was to get back to playing soccer, she listened and followed the individualized recovery program that was created by Dr. Vyas and her physical therapist, Ashley Johnson PT, DPT, CKTP at CRS Eastgate.
 To get Erin back on to the field, there were three numbers that Dr. Vyas used to describe her recovery timeline: three, six, and nine.
 At three months, Erin would be allowed to jog again; at six months, she would be fitted for a knee brace to wear while incorporating soccer-related exercises into her rehabilitation program; at nine months, if she followed her recovery program, she would be cleared by Dr. Vyas to return to play.

 In the beginning of her physical therapy, Ashley incorporated exercises that helped strengthen Erin’s legs and core to benefit not only her knee but also her balance.
 She used free weight machines to perform leg presses, leg extensions, and hamstring curls.
 Ashley also had Erin perform leg lifts on a balance trainer.
 Blood Flow Restriction (BFR) therapy was used on Erin’s right knee, limiting blood flow to the muscles which allowed her to increase her quadriceps strength by recruiting her body’s own growth factors to help accelerate the process.